Get the Skills to Become a Clinical Researcher

 The Clinical Research postgraduate program at Oxford College prepares you for a range of exciting professional opportunities.
 You will develop the concepts, skills, and techniques necessary to succeed in the clinical research field.

 As a Clinical Researcher, you will conduct research, produce reports, and administer healthcare policies and programs.
 Clinical Research professionals contribute to research studies that have major impacts on healthcare.
 You will learn the latest developments in the clinical research field and gain a competitive advantage in this dynamic industry.

 During the Clinical Research postgraduate program, you’ll learn how to:

-- Assist in developing government health policy by reviewing relevant literature, conducting interviews, collecting and analysing statistical data, and providing advice to senior managers and officials on issues such as health promotion, regulation, standards and financing
+- Assist in developing government health policy by reviewing relevant literature, conducting interviews, collecting and analyzing statistical data, and providing advice to senior managers and officials on issues such as health promotion, regulation, standards, and financing

 - Design and implement health projects or programs

-- Compile and analyse statistical information provided by private and public health care institutions and organizations and produce reports
+- Compile and analyze statistical information provided by private and public healthcare institutions and organizations, and produce reports

 - Assess compliance with health standards and identify remedial action if necessary